MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 ---

-For the sake of code reusability, defining a single `textPrompt` would work for all these three prompts because they ask for a text string as a response.
-However, where the ability to name dialogs come in handy is when you need to validate the input of the prompt.
+For the sake of code reusability, defining a single `textPrompt` would work for all these prompts because they ask for a text string as a response.
+However, where the ability to name dialogs comes in handy is when you need to validate the input of the prompt.
 In which case, the prompts may be using **TextPrompt** but each is looking for a different set of values.
 Lets take a look at how you can validate prompt responses using a `NumberPrompt`.

 ## Specify prompt options